Zhredder/Indie-Gaming-Landing-Page/README.md

 # Indie-Gaming-Landing-Page
-Landing Page for a Indie Gaming Platform Startup
+Making this as part of the Odin Project Landing Project module.
+It will be based on a real start up idea I have worked on for a University paper.